-Looking for ways to create a vocabulary list for secondary students?
+Looking for ways to create a vocabulary list, specifically a vocabulary list for secondary students?
 These three methods should give you a starting point.

 Vocabulary instruction needs constant tweaking in my experiences.
 Whatever we read, my students and I develop a different list through every new reading.
 A vocabulary list for secondary students looks different every year.

 Why?
 Each class possesses its own community, and each class wishes to explore different words in different ways.
 Vocabulary creates an opportunity for student choice and contributes to a classroom community that cares about their own educational goals.